When warm evenings arrive in North Mississippi, your backyard should be a peaceful retreat.

 At Lawn & Pest Solutions, our technicians use a specialized backpack mister to apply a fine, even treatment that eliminates adult mosquitoes and helps stop the next generation from hatching.
 Treatments are typically scheduled every few weeks during mosquito season to keep your yard protected all summer.

-If you’ve ever tried to tackle mosquitoes on your own, you know it can feel like a losing battle.
-Here’s why professional control makes such a difference:
+If you’ve attempted to handle mosquitoes yourself, you know it can seem like an uphill fight.
+Here’s why professional control truly makes a difference.

 Mosquitoes start becoming active in early spring when temperatures reach the 50s.
 Their numbers rise sharply by late April and stay high through September — or even longer if warm weather lingers.